 TL;DR. Italian impersonal verbs (andare, capitare, convenire, dispiacere) flip the english perspective.
 The english subject becomes an italian indirect-object pronoun.
 Mi va = I feel like, mi conviene = I’d better.
-This B1 guide covers the four most useful.
+This B1 guide on italian impersonal verbs covers the four most useful and adds two extension sections on formal correspondence and the wider a + persona pattern.

 Cosa impareremo oggi